zwwang98/virtual-memory/notes.md

         // USER Space starts at 1M
         const int USER_BASE_ADDR = 1024*1024;
       ```
     4. So in total 2M for stack.
-The bottom is 8M and it goes up at most to 6M.
+The bottom is 8M and it goes down at most to 6M.
       ```
         // Stack starts at 8M and goes down to 6M const int STACK_END_ADDR = 6*1024*1024;